Basics of Cricket

 The other team is all present on the playing field.
 One player performs the function of a wicket-keeper.
-The remaining players are fielders, and at least five of them will take on a role as bowler.
+The remaining players are fielders, and at least five of them will take on the role of bowler.

-The match begins with the player of the attacking team (bowler) bowling the ball from one wicket end to the other, which are protected by one of the two batsmen from the opposing team.
+The match begins with the player of the attacking team (bowler) bowling the ball from one wicket end to the other, which is protected by one of the two batsmen from the opposing team.
 The batsman takes a position in by the crease line, in a typical pose: half-turn and, if he is right-handed, putting his left shoulder towards the bowler.
 Meanwhile, the second batsman is near the opposite wicket getting ready to make a run.

 A run is a situation when after a ball is bowled the batsman and his teammate can exchange places.
 Batsmen rarely manage to make more than three runs in a row.
 The exception is the case when a team gets 4 points when the ball is hit and bounces beyond the boundary line.

 Finally, a batter can score six runs, when the ball is hit and lands beyond the boundary line.
 In cricket, a batsman is not obliged every time, having hit the ball, to run to the opposite wicket; in this sport, runs are at the discretion of both playing batsmen - if they see that in a particular situation a run can be safely made.

-The task of the bowler is to remove bails of the batsman's wicket with the ball.
+The task of the bowler is to remove the bails of the batsman's wicket with the ball.
 The ball is usually delivered to the batsman by the bowler with a bounce off the ground.
 The bowler and team captain outline the scheme of the most effective arrangement of field players in advance to prevent the batsman from gaining runs.

 A batsman can be run out when the bails of the wicket to which the batsman is running are removed before the batsman reaches the wicket crease line.